International Course Info

 Before you attend your first work experience shift, you must:

-- Hold a current first aid and CPR certificate
+- Hold a current First Aid and CPR (Cardiopulmonary Resuscitation) Certificate

 - Hold a valid Australian Working with Children Check (WWCC) as children and young people may be your clients

 If you need help arranging your WWCC, speak with your teacher when you begin the course.